Suing an Abuser in Civil Court

 - However, a wrongful death claim may allow damages for mental anguish, emotional pain and suffering, loss of society, companionship, comfort, protection, marital care, parental care, filial care, attention, advice, counsel, training, guidance, or education.

 Has the right to sue a former spouse in tort been expressly reserved in any divorce decree or separation agreement?

 It is wise to reserve the right to bring a tort action in the divorce decree or separation agreement.
-Any agreement or decree that expressly waives such rights should be avoided because it will severely limit or extinguish a spouse's rights if a claim should later arise.
+Any agreement or decree that expressly waives such rights should be avoided because it will severely limit or extinguish a spouse's rights if a claim later arises later.

-If the issues or claims in the tort suit have been litigated previously, the doctrines of collateral estoppel and claim preclusion may be relevant.
+If the issues or claims in the tort suit have been litigated previously, the doctrines of claim preclusion and collateral estoppel may be relevant.
 Claim preclusion prevents a claim from being relitigated when already litigated and determined in a previous case.
 This protects parties from being sued multiple times for the same claims.